2020 Executive Board

 Jane lives in Marietta, GA with her husband Craig.
 They have three grown children and five grandchildren.

 Stan Lowenstein lives in Dunwoody with his wife Jen and has three children.
-He is a Branch Manager and Financial Advisor with Ameriprise Financial and has been working in Wealth Management since 2002.
+He is a Financial Advisor with Ameriprise Financial and has been working in Wealth Management since 2002.
 Prior to 2002 he worked in the Furniture industry with Schnadig in Chicago and with Rhodes Furniture in numerous locations in the South.
 Stan graduated from the Terry College of Business at the University of Georgia in 1991.

 Dr. Marianne Daniels Garber